Security

 How to check Activity Monitor for Mac viruses:

-2. Click the % CPU column to sort high to low, and look for high CPU use
+2. Click the % CPU column to sort all processes by CPU usage, and look for anything in the list that’s eating up a lot of CPU power.

 3. If you see a suspicious process, do a Google search on it.
 You should find information that confirms whether it’s malware or not.